Floyd Mayweather Defeats Conor McGregor By Technical Knockout In Tenth Round

 Hyped for its novelty and spectacle, the bout between Floyd Mayweather Jr. and UFC star Conor McGregor materialized into a real fight ― and an entertaining one at that.

-Mayweather beat the Irishman McGregor in Las Vegas Saturday by way of technical knockout in the 10th round of their battle to keep his perfect record intact.
+Mayweather beat the Irishman McGregor in Las Vegas Saturday by technical knockout in the 10th round to preserve his unblemished record.

 “He’s a lot better than I thought he was,” Mayweather said.
 “He used a lot of angles.
 But I was the better man tonight. ...
 Our game plan was to take our time. … Then take him out at the end.”